eesmer/DebianDC/Documentation/decisions/0001-initial-platform-and-ui-choice.md

 When the DebianDC project was first initiated, the primary objective was to build a **lightweight, script-based, and controllable** system for deploying and managing Samba Active Directory environments.

+During the early stages of the project, the following goals were prioritized: